Business, Economics and Social Sciences

 The following special provisions apply to selected applicants:

 Have you already been admitted and enrolled in our bachelor’s program in Business, Economics and Social Sciences in the past?
-You do not need to register for the selection procedure.
+You do not need to register for the selection procedure and can directly enroll in the program during the enrollment period.